 What is IRR (Internal Rate of Return)

-Definition Internal Rate of Return
+What does IRR stand for?
+Internal Rate of Return

 It is a tool that helps evaluate the attractiveness of a property or investment.
 The higher the Internal Rate of Return, the more attractive the investment is.

+What does IRR tell you?
 It’s the estimated compound annual rate of return earned on a property or investment.
 It refers to the fact that external variables such as the risk-free rate, inflation, cost of capital, or financial risk are ignored in the calculation.
 In other words, the discount rates make all project cash flows’ net present value equal to zero.

 How to explain IRR?